aliekbersever1/Historic-Masonry-Tower-ML/README.md

 This repository contains the Python codes developed for the following study:

-**Machine Learning and Symbolic Regression Models for Predicting the Natural Frequencies of Historic Masonry Towers**
+**Machine Learning and Symbolic Regression Models for Predicting the Natural Frequencies of Masonry Buildings**

 The repository includes: